 Criteria Criteria Met?
 If No: Location and Summary of the Issue Yes No Course meets all WCAG and POUR standards.
-Pages meet WCAG 2.1 AA for contrast, text resize, keyboard navigation; no keyboard traps.
+Pages meet WCAG 2.1 AA standards for contrast, text resizing, and keyboard navigation; no keyboard traps are present.
 (W3C, 2018) Headings (H1-H3) reflect a logical outline; lists and tables use true semantic elements.
 (WCAG 2.1) All images/graphics include meaningful alt text (or are marked decorative); complex charts provide long descriptions.
-(WCAG 2.1) Video/audio provide accurate captions and a transcript; auto-captions are human-edited for accuracy and speaker labels.
-(WCAG 2.1) Links use descriptive text that states destination/action (no "click here"); document link purpose for screen reader users.
+(WCAG 2.1) Video/audio provide accurate captions and transcripts; auto-captions are human-edited for accuracy and include speaker labels.
+(WCAG 2.1) Links use descriptive text that states the destination/action (without "click here"); the document link's purpose is provided for screen reader users.
 (WCAG 2.1) Documents (PDF/Word/Slides) are tagged for accessibility; reading order and bookmarks verified.
-(WCAG 2.1) Motion/animation is minimal, purposeful, and user-controllable; no auto-play with sound.
-(WCAG 2.1) Language is set for each page; foreign terms tagged with correct language attribute.
-(WCAG 2.1) Provide multiple formats where feasible (HTML + downloadable doc), and avoid image-only text.
+(WCAG 2.1) Motion/animation is minimal, purposeful, and user-controllable; there is no autoplay with sound.
+(WCAG 2.1) Language is set for each page; foreign terms are tagged with the correct language attribute.
+(WCAG 2.1) Provide multiple formats where feasible (HTML and downloadable document), and avoid using images as the primary source of text.
 (CAST, 2018)